Finding quality vegan motorcycle gear is an absolute pain in the backside.

 Chances are you'll end up switching out the shitty gear for something better - and in the end buying multiple items will cost you more than simply going for quality from the get-go.

-Also worth mentioning again, you're investing in stuff with the function of protecting your life and not guitar pedals or kitchen blenders.
+Also worth mentioning again, you're investing in stuff with the function of protecting your life and not hobby items such as guitar pedals or kitchen blenders.

 Best Vegan Motorcycle Helmet

 A quality full-face helmet is your best bet when it comes to protecting your precious face, teeth, nose, eyes, skull and brain.

 As an added bonus it'll also keep the wind out of your eyes and bugs out of your mouth.